iodigital-com/io-technology/data/blog/frontend-loves-openapi/let-me-introduce-you-to-openapi.md

       #...
 ```

-In paths, we first declare the URL the operation is available on, then the HTTP method.
+In paths, we first declare the URL the operation is available on, next the HTTP method.
 The combination of a URL and an HTTP method is called an **operation** in the OpenAPI context.

 ### Operations